-We center our practices on four areas: clear and transparent academic oversight, focus on equity, strong and proactive financial oversight, and effective partnerships with communities and city agencies.
-We strive to be transparent with the data and search for tools that keep our oversight standards high but are not burdensome to schools.
+We center our practices on four areas: clear and transparent academic oversight, schools admitting and educating all students equitably, strong and proactive financial oversight, and effective partnerships with communities and city agencies.
+We strive to be transparent with the data and search for tools that keep our oversight standards high, but are not burdensome to schools.
 See our impact starting on page 32.